Most Active Stories

 And legislators now have to stretch the boundaries further.
 There are more opportunities for attention, but also a lot more competition.
 Like headline writers, legislators have to work harder to come up with language and concepts that will stand out.

-Connie Johnson, the Oklahoma state senator, says she may steal a page from state Rep. Yasmin Neal, a freshman Democrat in Georgia, who offered a bill this week parodying abortion legislation that would limit vasectomies for men, except in cases where they were needed to prevent death or "impairment of a major bodily function."
+Johnson, the Oklahoma state senator, says she might steal a page from state Rep. Yasmin Neal, a freshman Democrat in Georgia, who offered a bill this week parodying abortion legislation that would limit vasectomies for men, except in cases where they were needed to prevent death or "impairment of a major bodily function."

 Neal received national attention for her idea, with the Atlanta Journal-Constitution publishing an account called Vasectomy Bill Goes Viral.